I beg to move, That the Bill be now read a Second time.

 I am delighted to be here today to discuss this fascinating subject—what a lovely way to spend a Friday morning!

-Unlike most other taxes, VAT is paid by all of us, and we all have an interest in ensuring that it is applied in the fairest and most effective way possible.
+Unlike most other taxes, VAT is paid by us all, and we all have an interest in ensuring that it is applied in the fairest and most effective way possible.
 As Members know, 16.8% of tax collected in 2018-19 is forecast to come from VAT, according to the Office for Budget Responsibility.
 With that in mind, we must weigh our words carefully.
 As we have rehearsed, we have to consider both the rate and the tax base of VAT, as VAT revenue goes towards the public services that most of us rely on.
 The significance of VAT to the Exchequer has fluctuated over the years.
 The total amount raised from VAT has grown over time from £57 billion in 1999 to 2000 to £122 billion in 2012-13, with the only sustained dip being in the years of the financial crisis, when VAT revenue dropped from £81 billion in 2007-08 to £74 billion in 2009-10.
 However, as we know, as a proportion of GDP it has increased only slightly, from 5.5% in 1999-2000 to 6.1% in 2016-17.

 As we have discussed today—I think that almost every speaker has alluded to it—VAT does not affect our constituents equally.
 The most recent data from the Office for National Statistics shows that the poorest fifth of households paid 13% of their disposable income in VAT compared with 7% paid by the richest fifth of households.
 To quote the ONS,